 We bought ours from the restaurant at the top not far from the falls when we stopped to buy a drink from the vending machines.
 We’d also seen the tempura leaves for sale at the shops and restaurants closer to the station earlier in the day so there are a few places to buy them locally although I’ve not seen them anywhere else.

-We’d noticed the public foot onsen on the way to the park and hadn’t paid too much attention but after all the walking and with the afternoons temperature starting to drop off a bit it grabbed out attention on the way back down.
-It’s located after you leave the park and not very far from the station on your right hand side on the way back.
+We’d noticed the public foot onsen on the way to the park and hadn’t paid too much attention but after all the walking and with the afternoon’s temperature starting to drop off a bit it grabbed our attention on the way back down.
+It’s located after you leave the park and not very far from the station on your right-hand side on the way back.
 We took a few minutes to sit and soak our feet in the hot spring bath and it was a super relaxing experience.

 I conveniently had a couple of small hand towels in our bag so we could dry our feet before putting our shoes back on and continuing back to the city.
 I usually carry a small towel in my day bag in Japan to use for our drying hands after shrine cleansing and because public bathrooms although very clean rarely have hand towels or dryers in Japan.

 Tips for visitors